THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 💫 Always hanging out in my shop,so come on by!

 😵‍💫 i like making friends anytime! i love to talk! i am shy with people that are already close with somebody.
-🍓🙏- idc WTF anybody says, tamers is SO peak.
+🍓🙏- idc WTF anybody says, tamers is SO peak. i dont support them, but i like there jokes.
+SO SHUT THE FUCK UP ANYBODY WHO DOESNT LIKE IT

 ---